 Minimum degree requirement is 30 graduate credits with an average GPA of 3.0.
 The student, in consultation with the advisor, plans a program of studies to include:

-The student also must attend Geography colloquia regularly while in residence and must present her/his thesis research at a departmental colloquium.
+The student also must attend Geography colloquia regularly while in residence and must present their thesis research at a departmental colloquium.

 This option is intended for students who are not interested in continuing their graduate education beyond the master's degree, and plan to seek professional employment.
 The M.A. degree will normally be awarded upon completion of this option.
 Those who wish a M.S. degree must formally petition the Graduate Faculty in writing, providing a rationale as to why that degree is appropriate to their program.
 The student must complete at least 4 credits of graduate work (approved by the student's advisor) as either:

 The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
-The Chair of the Graduate Student Administrative Committee is a temporary advisor; within the first semester the student selects an advisor in the student’s specialization.
+The Chair of the Geography Graduate Committee is a temporary advisor; within the first semester the student selects a major professor (advisor) in the student’s specialization.

 This program is designed to be completed in two years of full-time attendance.
 The Graduate School requires that all degree requirements be completed within five years of initial enrollment.